othmanmanasrah95/transfer/README.md

 # Snake
 Strategic Neural Analysis and Knowledge Enhancement.
+Initialize a neural network with pre-trained weights and let all weights be adjusted with the new training.

 **Description:**
 a chrome extension that extracts text from web pages, and answer the user questions depending on the content exists in the page visited by help of large language model.